A non-monotone trust-region method with noisy oracles and additional sampling: Numerical experiments

-In order to solve an image classification problem for images with unknown classes/labels, we need to seek an optimal classification model by using a $C$-class training dataset $\{(x_i,y_i)_{i=1}^{N}\}$ with an image $x_i \in \mathbb{R}^{d}$ and its one-hot encoded label $y_i \in \mathbb{R}^C$.
+To solve an image classification problem for images with unknown classes/labels, we need to seek an optimal classification model by using a $C$-class training dataset $\{(x_i,y_i)_{i=1}^{N}\}$ with an image $x_i \in \mathbb{R}^{d}$ and its one-hot encoded label $y_i \in \mathbb{R}^C$.
 To this end, the generic DL problem \eqref{eq.problem} is minimized, where its single loss function $f_i = L(y_i, h(x_i; .))$ is \textit{softmax cross-entropy} as follows

 In \eqref{single_loss_class}, the output $h(x_i; w)$ is a prediction provided by a DNN whose last layer includes the softmax function.
 For this classification task, we have considered two types of networks, the \texttt{LeNet-like} network with a shallow structure inspired by \texttt{LeNet-5} \cite{lecun1998gradient}, and the modern residual network \texttt{ResNet-20} \cite{he2016deep} with a deep structure.
 See \Cref{Nets} for the network's architectures.
-We have also considered the two most popular benchmarks; the \texttt{MNIST} dataset \cite{lecun1998mnist} with $70\times 10^3$ samples of handwritten gray-scale digit images of $28\times 28$ pixels and the \texttt{CIFAR10} dataset \cite{krizhevsky2009learning} with $60\times 10^3$ RGB images of $32\times32$ pixels, both in 10 categories.
+We have also considered the two most popular benchmarks; the \texttt{MNIST} dataset \cite{lecun1998mnist} with $7\times 10^4$ samples of handwritten gray-scale digit images of $28\times 28$ pixels and the \texttt{CIFAR10} dataset \cite{krizhevsky2009learning} with $6\times 10^4$ RGB images of $32\times32$ pixels, both in 10 categories.
 Every single image of \texttt{MNIST} and \texttt{CIFAR10} datasets is defined as a 3-D numeric array $x_i \in \mathbb{R}^d$ where $d = {28 \times 28 \times 1}$ and $d = {32 \times 32 \times 3}$, respectively.
 Moreover, every single label $y_i$ must be converted into a one-hot encoded label as $y_i \in \mathbb{R}^C$, where $C=10$.
-In both datasets, $\hat{N}=10\times 10^3$ images are set aside as testing sets, and the remaining $N$ images are set as training sets.
-Besides zero-one rescaling, we applied z-score normalization to have a mean of 0 and a standard deviation of 1.
-The problem \eqref{eq.problem} is solved for $w \in \mathbb{R}^n$ where $n=431,030$ and $n=273,258$ using \texttt{LeNet-like} and \texttt{ResNet-20}, respectively.
+In both datasets, $\hat{N}=10^4$ images are set aside as testing sets, and the remaining $N$ images are set as training sets.
+Besides the zero-one rescaling, we implemented z-score normalization to have zero mean and unit variance.
+Precisely, all $N$ training images undergo normalization by subtracting the mean (an $h \times w \times c$ array) and dividing by the standard deviation (an $h \times w \times c$ array) of training images as an array sized $h \times w \times c \times N$.
+Here, $h$, $w$, and $c$ denote the height, width, and number of channels of the images, respectively, while $N$ represents the total number of images.
+Test data are also normalized using the same parameters as in the training data.\footnote{Mathematically, we have already denoted $i$th image of dimension $d$ as $x_i\in\mathbb{R}^d$ where $d = h\times w\times c$.}